ipbrennan90/PiMotions/docs/part2.md

 Now, let's make the loop actually do what we want it to do.

-Our goal for the `detector` method is that we want it to take two images and check the images against each other.
+Our goal for the `detector` method is for it to take two images and check the images against each other.
 If the images are significantly different, we know we've detected motion.
 Every loop, we want to send the comparison data to the front end, so that the front end can display a consistent stream of information to the user about whether or not motion was detected.

 Change your `detector` method so it looks like this: